-Ways to Keep Kitty from Damaging the Furniture
+Tips to Keep Cats from Damaging the Furniture

 2. Remove temptations.
-In order for the scratching post to be the most, if not only, accessible and eye-catching thing for kitty to scratch on, restructure her environment in a way that will minimize the damage to furniture, draperies, and carpeting.
-Consider furnishing your home with tile or hardwood floors, washable rugs, and smooth and shiny upholstery.
+In order for the scratching post to be the most, if not only, accessible and enticing thing for kitty to scratch on, restructure her environment in a way that will minimize the damage to furniture, draperies, and carpeting.
+Consider furnishing your home with tile or hardwood floors and smooth, slick upholstery.

 Of course, re-furnishing the entire home to accommodate the cat isn’t feasible for most of us.
 (And some of us just prefer fabric furniture to slick, shiny leather!)
 Many cat parents have had great success with cat-safe deterrent sprays and/or bitter apple spray, though some cats are completely undeterred.

-You may be able to protect a favorite armchair or sofa cushion with a cleverly placed throw.
-To make this more effective, hide a piece of aluminum foil between the folds of the throw, so that it makes a crinkling sound that kitty won’t like, should she jump on it.
+You may be able to protect a favorite armchair or sofa cushion with a cleverly placed throw or blanket.
+To make this more effective, hide a piece of aluminum foil between the folds of the throw, so that it makes a crinkling sound that your cat won’t like, should she jump on it.
 Or, affix strips of clear shipping tape to your cat’s favorite scratching spot, encouraging her to look elsewhere.

 If your cat has already scratched a few objects, hide the damage from her view.
-This may entail having to cover the afflicted furniture with a sheet of cloth or to completely get rid of scratched items.
+This may mean covering the area of the furniture with a blanket or throw, or to completely get rid of scratched items.
 Because scratching leaves behind your cat’s scent, you’ll notice she returns to the same spot over and over again.